-I’m interested in all things ’bee’, however, it was only in the last few years that I became aware of claims made regarding bee pollen and benefits to human health, and even as a diet aid.
+I’m interested in all things ’bee’, however, it was only in the last few years that I became aware of claims made regarding bee pollen and benefits to human health, and its use as a diet aid.

-Granted, there may be medical conditions that warrant the use of supplements and special diets, but I tend to think that for the rest of us, we can probably get by with plenty of fruit and vegetables, with a reasonable amount of protein and carbohydrates.
+There may be medical conditions that warrant the use of supplements and special diets, but I tend to think that for the rest of us, we can probably get by with plenty of fruit and vegetables, with a reasonable amount of protein and carbohydrates.

 How do I know whether or not I’m getting the right amount?
 I’ll confess that even here, I personally don’t follow any rules.
 Fortunately for me, natural, wholesome foods are what I was brought up on – most of the fruit and vegetables being provided for my family from our (organic) garden.
 It’s served me well all my life, such that I take no medications and have never been in hospital.
 Illness – even common ailments, are rare for me.

 However, I decided to keep an open mind with regard to bee pollen, so I took it upon myself to read around the subject, approaching it from different angles.

-It seemed to me that the claims made in relation to bee pollen and its benefits to humans when taken as a supplement fitted broadly into 4 categories, and I decided to share them with you here.
-You may see similar arguments used elsewhere.
+It seems to me that the claims made in relation to bee pollen and its benefits to human health when taken as a supplement, fit broadly into 4 categories, which I will share with you here.

-What was really interesting to me when I investigated this, was the number of times claims were extrapolated from data for an inexpensive food stuff, like spinach, to suggest that it would be worth buying bee pollen (which is significantly more expensive), because bee pollen also contained the same nutritional component.
-(My response would be: just eat spinach every now and then!).
+What was really interesting to me when I investigated this, was the number of times that claims were extrapolated from data for an inexpensive food stuff, like spinach, to suggest that it would be worth buying bee pollen (which is significantly more expensive), because bee pollen also contained the same nutritional component.

-The other common set of claims made, tended to follow the logic that, for example:
+Set of claims made, tended to follow the logic that, for example:

 Whilst I don’t refute such claims necessarily, I really felt this was a little unfair to the trusting customer who buys bee pollen at a fairly expensive price in order to gain the claimed benefit, when he or she could just as easily purchase a commonly available food containing the highlighted ingredient (X), and at a very small fraction of the price!